nicojahn/pyblur3/README.md

 #Pyblur
 ##Python image blurring routines.

+Just a few fixes to port the unmaintained original https://github.com/lospooky/pyblur to python3.

 Pyblur is a collection of simple image blurring routines.<br>
 It supports Gaussian, Disk, Box, and Linear Motion Blur Kernels as well as the Point Spread Functions used in [Convolutional Neural Networks for Direct Text Deblurring](http://www.fit.vutbr.cz/~ihradis/CNN-Deblur/).<br>